-Fall/Spring Semester Hours: 7:45 a.m. - 5:30 p.m., Monday - Thursday; and 7:45 a.m. - 5 p.m., Friday.
-Summer Semester Hours: 8 a.m. - 5 p.m., Monday - Friday (Summer hours may vary) VISA, MasterCard, Discover and American Express credit cards are accepted for purchases.
+Hours: Monday - Thursday: 7:45 a.m. - 5:30 p.m., Friday: 7:45 a.m. - 5 p.m.
+VISA, MasterCard, Discover and American Express credit cards are accepted for purchases.

 The TSTC Bookstore looks forward to serving your needs for textbooks, supplies, clothing, gifts, graduation items and much more.
 Our staff is here to help you.